 First of all -THERE is a 'peace' which is not worth having.
 Nay, there is positive danger in possessing it.
 It is what we may call

 Absence of alarm is, in itself, no real guarantee of safety.
 Every fisherman's baited hook, every hunters baited trap supposes this.
 "When a strong man armed keepeth his palace, his goods are in peace," said the blessed Lord (Luke 11:21).
 Nor does He leave us in doubt as to who the "strong man" is.
 It is the devil•the master "hunter," with all his well-hidden, unsuspected schemes, who cries, "Peace, peace, when there is no peace," Jer.
 6:14.
 But when the Spirit of God begins to work in the soul of one of Satan's prisoners, and conscience is thoroughly awakened, it is soon discovered that the "prince" is more than entertainer in his palace - he is an "armed" keeper at its gates; and it is then that the heart needs comfort, and help, and warning, too.
 Fear not the warning, reader, and the discomfort of it, in the end it leads to peace.
 Fear instead him who teaches you to avoid negativity, for that could be the "strong man's" soldiers trying to keep you from true peace by holding you in a false peace.

-For next to the danger of a false peace is the snare of
+Second - is the widespread danger of a false peace - - the snare of

 SEEKING TRUE PEACE IN A FALSE WAY.